roouit/mnist-classification/README.md

 * Convolutional neural network with Tensorflow and Keras - *NOT STARTED*
 * FFNN or CNN without ML libraries - *NOT STARTED*
 * Other machine learning classification techniques (KNN, Decision tree, Random forest) - *NOT STARTED*

+### Results
+Feed forward neural network with Tensorflow and Keras